stscoundrel/old-norwegian-dictionary-builder/README.md

 - Rust module
 - Python class

 The hardcoded language packages exist to benchmark hardcoded entries against reading them from JSON/similar.
 The results vary based on language.
 For example, Rust and Go are much faster hardcoded.
-In case of Rust it hundreds of ms vs hundreds of µs.
+In case of Rust it is hundreds of ms vs hundreds of µs.

 TypeScript is slightly faster hardcoded, but Python on the other hand is much slower if hardcoded.